aramis-lab/clinicadl/docs/quickstart.rst

         model_checkpoint="split-0_final", group_name="test", dataloader=test_loader, metrics=["dice"]
     )

+.. _exp_management:

 Experiment management
 ~~~~~~~~~~~~~~~~~~~~~

-Every outputs, trained weights, metrics, logs and the
+All outputs, trained weights, metrics, logs and the
-configuration used, are gathered into a single folder, which fully describes your
+configuration used, are gathered into a single folder (a :term:`MAPS`), which fully describes your
 experiment.
 So your results are **easy to share** and your experiments **easy to
 reproduce**.
 You can re-open a past experiment at any time, for example to
 resume an interrupted training:

 .. code-block:: python

-    trainer = Trainer.from_maps("maps")
+    trainer = Trainer.from_maps("maps_directory")
     trainer.resume(split_idx=0)

 Compatibility with community tools